 Section 2.2 — Activities

-To carry out its purpose, the activities of NLTAPA are facilitated by the Executive Committee (EC) and shall be to: enhance communication, coordination, and collaboration among Centers; help Centers improve their individual capacity, value, and productivity; identify products, resources, and opportunities useful for Centers; and represent the goals, needs, and accomplishments of Centers to FHWA TPP and external entities.
+To carry out its purpose, the activities of NLTAPA are facilitated by the Executive Committee (EC) and shall be to: enhance communication, coordination, and collaboration among Centers; help Centers improve their individual capacity, value, and productivity; identify products, resources, and opportunities useful for Centers; and represent the goals, needs, and accomplishments of Centers to FHWA and external entities.
 Specific activities of NLTAPA to fulfill its purpose shall be set forth in work plans and budgets prepared with advice from NLTAPA member centers, ex-officio members, and NLTAPA committees and work groups.

 ARTICLE 3: Membership